zokasta/faiz/README.md

 ## 💡 Contribute

 We welcome contributions from the community.
-Feel free to fork the repository, submit issues, or open pull requests here:
+Feel free to fork the repository, submit issues, or open pull requests:

 👉 **GitHub:** [https://github.com/zokasta/faiz](https://github.com/zokasta/faiz)